Mantle cell lymphoma

 Mantle cell lymphoma (MCL) is a rare type of non-Hodgkin lymphoma (NHL).
-It develops when B-cells become abnormal (cancerous).
+MCL develops when B-cells become abnormal (cancerous).
 B-cells are white blood cells that normally help fight infection.
 They are sometimes called B-lymphocytes.

 The abnormal B-cells (lymphoma cells) usually build up in lymph nodes, but they can affect other parts of the body.

 Painless swelling in the neck, armpit or groin

 Some people do not have any symptoms, but a painless swelling in the neck, armpit or groin is the most common sign of MCL.
 It is caused by lymphoma cells building up in the lymph nodes, which makes them bigger.